hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - facilitate TACACS-enabled device administration
   - integrated solution: 1) Cisco pxGrid; 2) Cisco Rapid Threat Containment
   - endpoint profiling policy
+    - determine the type of device or endpoint connecting to the network
+    - using DHCP, SNMP, Span, NetFlow, HTTP, RADIUS, DNS, or NMAP scans to collect as much metadata as possible to learn the device fingerprint
+    - NMAP scan probe collecting the endpoint attributes: 1) EndPointPolicy; 2) LastNameScanCount; 3) NmapScanCount; 4) OUI (Organizationally Unique Identifier - 1st 6 hexadecimal value of MAC address); 5) OS
     - CoA types: 1) No CoA; 2) port bounce; 3) reauth
-    - attributes collection: DHCP, CDP, and LLDP attributes directly from the switch by using the RADIUS protocol
+    - RADIUS protocol: collecting DHCP, CDP, and LLDP attributes directly from the switch
   - shadow user: able to delegate AD user as ISE GUI admin to ease admin overheads and manage network efficiently
   - posture policy
     - a collection of posture requirements